HopsonCommunity/Community-Game/README.md

   $ cmake ..
   $ make
   ```
-### Ubuntu
+#### Ubuntu
-You have to install SFML library package:
+You have to install SFML library package and CMake:
   ```
-  $ sudo apt-get install libsfml-dev
+  $ sudo apt-get install libsfml-dev cmake
   ```

   And then build with CMake: